lyon-fnal/centos-gm2-dev/README.md

 There are two profilers that you may want to install in your VM. `igprof` is the profiler that CMS uses.
 See http://igprof.org/ . `OpenSpeedShop` is a profiler designed for high performance computing, but it runs well on laptops.
 It comes with a GUI interface.
 See https://openspeedshop.org/ .
 You can also use `valgrind` (already installed).

-Installing these packages is easy. `vagrant ssh` into the VM and go to the `~/moreInstalls` directory.
+Installing these packages is easy and mostly automated (but take a long time to run). `vagrant ssh` into the VM and go to the `~/moreInstalls` directory.
 Installing both, you would do

 ```
 sudo ./install-igprof.sh
 sudo ./install-openspeedshop.sh # Takes a VERY long time
 ```

+Once this is done, you may delete the `~/moreInstalls` directory.